 Repentance and Faith

-The passage in Luke 3 gives us a clear picture of John’s ministry.
-John was going about the regions of the Jordan River proclaiming a baptism of repentance for the forgiveness of sins (v.3).
-When religious leaders witnessed what was happening, John yelled out to them, “You brood of vipers!
+The passage in Luke 3 gives us a clear picture of John's ministry emphasis.
+John was going about the regions of the Jordan River proclaiming a baptism of repentance for the forgiveness of sins (v.
+3).
+People were coming to him to be baptized as a sign of their desire to be forgiven.
+When religious leaders came to witness what was happening, John yelled out to them, "You brood of vipers!
 Who warned you to flee from the wrath to come?
-Bear fruit in keeping with repentance.”
+Bear fruit in keeping with repentance."
 His warning to them was stern.
-Only “fruit-bearing” actions resulting from repentance would keep them from the flames of God’s wrath.
-As John said, “Every tree, therefore, that does not produce good fruit will be cut down and thrown into the fire” (Matthew 3:10).
+Only actions resulting from repentance would keep them from the flames.
+As John said, "Every tree therefore that does not produce good fruit will be cut down and thrown into the fire" (Matthew 3:10).

-There is no adequate way to summarize Jesus’ ministry on earth, but his inaugural address in Luke 4 provides help.
-After Jesus took the scroll in the synagogue, he read from the place in Isaiah, saying:
+There is no adequate way to summarize Jesus' ministry on earth, but his inaugural address in Luke 4 provides some help.
+After Jesus took the scroll in the synagogue, he turned to Isaiah and read:

 The Spirit of the Lord is upon me because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim liberty to the captives and recovering of sight to the blind, to set at liberty those who are oppressed, to proclaim the year of the Lord's favor (Luke 4:18-19).

 While one could take these words as ethically inclined, the truth is they are spiritual in nature.
 Jesus' message wasn't about alleviating poverty, freeing the imprisoned, healing physical blindness, or ending physical oppression.
 It was about good news for those who were poor in spirit and mourned over their captivity to sin.
 The "good news," or the gospel that Jesus proclaimed, was that He had come to set humanity free from sin's oppression, removing its death grip on their beliefs and actions.